 Background

-The HEat and HEalth in Africa Transdisciplinary Center, HE2AT Center, is a U54 Cooperation agreement with the NIH (2021-2026).
-The HE2AT Center aspires to become a Center of Excellence in heat-health research, capacity building and engagement, using population health science and applying data science methodologies to improve the health of populations in Africa and beyond.
-The goal of the HE2AT Center is to advance the development of new health knowledge and human capacities through reusing existing data to generate and then disseminate heat-health knowledge and innovations.
+The HEat and HEalth Africa Transdisciplinary Center, HE²AT Center, is a U54 Cooperation agreement with the NIH (2021-2026).
+The HE²AT Center aspires to become a Center of Excellence in heat-health research, capacity building and engagement, using population health science and applying data science methodologies to improve the health of populations in Africa and beyond.
+The goal of the HE²AT Center is to advance the development of new health knowledge and human capacities through reusing existing data to generate and then disseminate heat-health knowledge and innovations.

 RP1 description